National Federation of Independent Business: Activities and politics

-In 2017, NFIB endorsed the confirmation of SCOTUS nominee Neil Gorsuch.
+In 2017, the NFIB endorsed the confirmation of SCOTUS nominee Neil Gorsuch.

-In 2021, it successfully sued OSHA to oppose a COVID-19 vaccine mandate for businesses before the Supreme Court, resulting in OSHA withdrawing the mandate.
+In 2021, it successfully sued OSHA before the Supreme Court to oppose a COVID-19 vaccine mandate for businesses, resulting in OSHA withdrawing the mandate.

-In fiscal year 2022, NFIB had total revenue of $105,848,770.
+In fiscal year 2022, the NFIB had total revenue of $105,848,770.

-In October 2023, the federation reported a slight decline in small business optimism sentiment due to inflation and staffing concerns.
+In October 2023, the federation reported a slight decline in small business optimism due to inflation and staffing concerns.

-In October 2024, the NFIB, along with the Michigan Press Association, sued to block the US Federal Trade Commission (FTC) from implementing its so-called "click to cancel" rule, a set of revisions to the FTC's Negative Option Rule that would require businesses to make the cancellation process for subscriptions, renewals, and free trials that convert to paid memberships as easy as the signup process, as well as to obtain proof of consent before billing customers for such services.
+In October 2024, the NFIB, along with the Michigan Press Association, sued to block the U.S. Federal Trade Commission (FTC) from implementing its so-called "click-to-cancel" rule.
+This rule is a set of revisions to the FTC's Negative Option Rule that would require businesses to make the cancellation process for subscriptions, renewals, and free trials that convert to paid memberships as easy as the signup process, as well as to obtain proof of consent before billing customers for such services.

-The NFIB sued to stop the federal government from enforcing the Corporate Transparency Act's Beneficial ownership rules.
-The rule would have required foreign and domestic companies to disclose their true owners.
+The NFIB sued to stop the federal government from enforcing the Corporate Transparency Act's beneficial ownership rules.
+The rules would have required foreign and domestic companies to disclose their true owners.

 The NFIB filed an amicus brief in Ryan, LLC. v.
-Federal Trade Commission "supporting a challenge to the FTC’s final rule banning noncompete agreements".
+Federal Trade Commission, "supporting a challenge to the FTC’s final rule banning noncompete agreements".

-The NFIB filed a Legal Challenge To Overturn 2024 Missouri Proposition A.
+The NFIB filed a legal challenge to overturn 2024 Missouri Proposition A.

 Guardian of Small Business Award

+Todd Stottlemyer presents Jim Sensenbrenner with the Guardian of Small Business Award in 2008.

-NFIB has given out the Guardian of Small Business Award for legislators who vote consistently with small business on the key issues identified by small business owners.
+The NFIB presents the Guardian of Small Business Award to legislators who vote consistently with the organization's positions on key issues identified by small business owners.